Internet

 Responsibilities

-To keep the network speedy for everyone, we ask all residents to follow the Residential Network User Agreement.
+To keep the network speedy for everyone, all residents should follow the Residential Network User Agreement.
 By accessing the University network, residents are agreeing to the terms of the agreement below.

 I wish to utilize the computer network in the residence halls/apartments of Housing & Residential Life.
 In order to be connected to this network, I have read and agree to the University's Acceptable Use of Information Technology Resources Policy along with the following rules relating to the use of my computer (or of anyone using my computer) during the current academic year.